 Courage

 When I finally had my inspiration, the story grew along with my enthusiasm.
 Of course, I shared the excitement about my new muse with whomever was near.
 To my surprise, I received expressions of interest, intrigue, and encouragement from friends.
 So it began, but I craved constructive feedback.
-I wanted this story to be good; to be worth sharing; to be well written.
+I wanted this story to be engaging, to be worth sharing, and to be well written.
 The only way to ensure that was to learn about writing style, best practices, and the common novice mistakes.

 Next, find a supportive place to learn amongst other writers.
 I discovered a free adult writing course, open to any California resident, offered by Santa Rosa Junior College.
 In this weekly zoom course, we were given prompts of different topics for free-writing practice, given friendly and constructive feedback if we chose to share our works with the class, and given tools and guidance about the craft of writing and the common mistakes often made by new writers.
 Believe me, I discovered that I made numerous mistakes.

-This class is a great way for someone to explore the writing craft.
-It is taught by Stacey Dennick, a knowledgeable person who is also an editor, and who introduces multiple resources that the students can reference.
-Another benefit lies in the variety of genres represented in the participants.
-Each student may have a particular focus, such as poetry, memoir, non-fiction, romance, or others.
-At the time, I was the only historical fiction writer in the class.
+This online class is a great way for someone to explore the writing craft.
+It is currently taught by Stacey Dennick, a knowledgeable person who is also an editor, and who introduces multiple resources that the students can reference.
+Another benefit lies in the variety of genres represented by the participants.
+Each student may have a particular focus, such as poetry, memoir, non-fiction, science fiction, or others.
+I was the only historical fiction writer in the class for the semesters I attended.

 These associations with others, who show enthusiasm for my efforts and the journey that I have chosen, bolster my resolve to keep writing.
 Keep in mind, I still have a full-time job.
 I’m lucky if I can write a thousand words each week.
 I set a goal of writing one hundred words per day.
 It’s not very much, but it gets me started.
 And when the story is clear in my mind, I find an hour or more has gone by, and hundreds of words have appeared on the page.